pytorch/torchtune/docs/source/tutorials/datasets.rst

     # Original is 512
     max_seq_len: 256

-If you wish to train your model on multiple datasets and apply specific settings to each one, such as template, maximum sequence length, or chat format, you will need to adopt a different configuration format.
-This approach allows for a fine-grained customization of each dataset included in the training.
-Here is an example that demonstrates this flexibility:
+It is also possible to train on multiple datasets by combining them into a single :class:`~torchtune.datasets.ConcatDataset`.
+For example:
 .. code-block:: yaml

-  # Dataset
   dataset:
     - _component_: torchtune.datasets.instruct_dataset
       source: vicgalle/alpaca-gpt4